VariantSync/Vatras/src/Data/Multiset.lagda.md

 empty-set⊆𝟘 {A = A} A-empty i with A-empty (A i , i , Eq.refl)
 ...| ()

-all-empty-sets-are-equal : ∀ {I}
+all-empty-sets-are-equal : ∀ {I} {A : Multiset I}
-  → (A : Multiset I)
   → empty A
   → A ≅ 𝟘
-all-empty-sets-are-equal A A-empty = empty-set⊆𝟘 A-empty , 𝟘⊆A
+all-empty-sets-are-equal A-empty = empty-set⊆𝟘 A-empty , 𝟘⊆A

 singleton-set-is-nonempty : (A : 𝟙) → nonempty A
 singleton-set-is-nonempty A = A tt , tt , Eq.refl